 Foot Baths: Alternatively, soaking your feet in warm water with herbs can stimulate circulation and promote relaxation.

-Herbal Tea: Drinking herbal tea made with **roses**, **longan**, and **jujube** can soothe the mind and nourish the heart.
+Herbal Tea: Drinking herbal tea made with rose, longan, and jujube can soothe the mind and nourish the heart.
 These ingredients are known for their calming properties and ability to support restful sleep.

 Stimulating specific acupressure points can help induce relaxation:

-Heart 7 (Shen Men): Found on the wrist, it aids in reducing stress and promoting tranquility.
+Β Buddha's Triangle: Found on the wrist, these points aid in reducing stress and promoting tranquility.